7-12 August 2017

 Prostejov, Czech Republic

-The ITF World Junior Tennis Finals took place from 5-10 August 2013 in Prostejov, Czech Republic.
+The 2016 ITF World Junior Tennis Finals took place in Prostejov, Czech Republic from 1-6 August.
+Click here for full results and draws.

 The ITF World Junior Tennis competition was started by the ITF in 1991.
 In the inaugural year, 12 nations were nominated to take part with Spain boys and Czechoslovakia girls emerging the overall winners.